OpenGL Resources

 NOTE: If you are using an older sample file that included references in project properties you may need to remove them from lib.
 No action required other than the above if this is a new project.

-TIP: VISUAL STUDIOS 2015 – do not use the default install, you must select custom to install C++ support (you can go back and add it if you forgot – I did as I thought it would be out of the box …
+TIP: VISUAL STUDIO 2015 – do not use the default install, you must select custom to install C++ support (you can go back and add it if you forgot – I did as I thought it would be out of the box … same is true in VS 2022

 http://blogs.msdn.com/b/vcblog/archive/2015/07/24/setup-changes-in-visual-studio-2015-affecting-c-developers.aspx

-NOTE: Microsoft has changed their install procedures for VS 2015 since I downloaded in early October 2015.
+NOTE: Microsoft changed their install procedures for VS 2015 sometime after October 2015 to the community versions.

 Now the "install" of freeglut is thru NuGetPackageManager